Samael-M/NoTest/README.md

 https://discordjs.guide

 commands:

-/roles - Give three emoji reation options which then will give/take away roles /set-timer - Enter an amount of minutes and a timer will go off after the time has passed
+/roles - Give three emoji reation options which then will give/take away roles

+/set-timer - Enter an amount of minutes, Bot joins voice channel and will sound alarm when time is up

+/leave - Makes bot leave voice channel